Time to Read: About 1 minute

-This information explains nursing discharge instructions for deep vein thrombosis from the Urgent Care Center (UCC) or the Symptomatic Care Clinic (SCC).
+This information explains nursing discharge instructions for deep vein thrombosis from the Urgent Care Center (UCC) or the Symptom Care Clinic (SCC).

 Deep Vein Thrombosis

 Deep vein thrombosis (DVT) can happen when an abnormal blood clot forms in a vein deep inside your body.

 Avoid massaging the area.
 Take your medications as prescribed.
 If you are on blood thinners, please review the patient education information your healthcare provider gave you.

 Call 911 or visit the nearest emergency room if you have:

 - Sharp pain when taking a deep breath.

 - Cough with bloody mucus.

 - Sudden shortness of breath or fast breathing.

 - A fast heart rate.